How to make homemade yoghurt and its benefits

 Yoghurt is a staple snack in Bulgaria.
 It’s used for afternoon snacks as well as a cooking ingredient in a variety of meals and because Bulgarians see the benefits of the probiotic bacteria, they try to benefit from it as much as possible.
 Bulgarians also take price in our rose oil, for which I made a separate article.
 Have a look if you’re interested.

 How to make healthy yoghurt at home

 To make your very own, healthy homemade yoghurt, you will need a Lactobacillus Bulgaricus starter culture.
-This means that to make genuine Bulgarian yoghurt, you’ll need to get yourself the real deal.
+This means that to make genuine Bulgarian homemade yoghurt, you’ll need to get yourself the real deal.

-If we look at it scientifically, Bulgarian yoghurt contains one (or both) of the following strains – lactobacillus bulgaricus and streptococcus thermophiles.
+If we look at it scientifically, Bulgarian homemade yoghurt contains one (or both) of the following strains – lactobacillus bulgaricus and streptococcus thermophiles.
 Luckily for you, and except for the artificial ingredients, the yoghurts labelled “Bulgarian” will often have exactly what you’re looking for.
 Finding a good, natural starter culture can be quite a challenge, but once you get your hands on it, you can create new batches out of your old ones.

-*If you cannot find Bulgarian yoghurt in the supermarket or if there isn’t a Bulgarian shop near by, do not worry you can use any commercial natural yoghurt.
+*If you cannot find Bulgarian yoghurt in the supermarket or if there isn’t a Bulgarian shop nearby, do not worry you can use any commercial natural yoghurt.

 What you’ll need: